chung-ming/medical-register/docs/User Guide.md

 ## 7. Help & Support

 If you encounter any issues while using the Medical Register application or have any questions, please contact me at chungming_tsen[at]outlook[dot]com

----

-We hope this guide helps you use the Medical Register application effectively!